 Softwood or other unseasoned logs are pieces of wood that have a high moisture content.
 While they can provide heat at a relatively cheap price, they also come at a very high risk to homeowners.
 Creosote and soot more rapidly build up when burning softwood logs and over time this can have severe consequences for any home, including chimney fires.

-It’s therefore important for homeowners to only choose hardwood logs from a reputable provider.
+Therefore, it is important for homeowners to only choose dried wood and hardwood logs from a reputable provider.
 This will ensure that soot levels are kept to a minimum as hardwood logs will generally be delivered kiln-dried, which is safest to burn.

 Even when using the driest of woods, it is still possible for embers to escape the fireplace and these too are very hazardous to homeowners.
 Fireplace safety screens, (also called fireplace safety gates), provide a fire-safe barrier that helps prevent embers from escaping the fireplace without taking away from the visual appeal of a fireplace.
 In fact, there are many different designs for fire screens and homeowners can choose one that compliments their decor.

 Where fire screens aren’t practical, then homeowners should consider it prudent to keep a water-based fire extinguisher close to the solid flames that they’re creating.
 Should the worst happen, then they will be prepared to respond with the appropriate device.

 Fireplace cleaning should be as ingrained to homeownership as spring cleaning.
 Before the beginning of the burning season, homeowners should purchase “cleaning logs” that are available from leading hardware stores.
 These will release cleaning gases into the chimney that loosen stuck-on debris and soot and mostly fall to the fireplace.